18F/2015-foia-hub/README.md

 createdb foia
 ```

-If you you get a `could not connect to server` error, then add `export PGHOST=localhost` to your bash profile:
+If you you get a `could not connect to server` error, you could be experiencing a number of issues.
+Check the following:
+* PGHOST is set to localhost.
+If not `export PGHOST=localhost` to your bash profile.
+* Postgres has been started.

 Next, create user `foia` with password <<PASSWORD>>: